Distracted Driving Accident Attorneys in Fort Wayne

 Violating Indiana’s texting and driving laws can result in a fine of up to $500.

-What To Do If You Are Injured By a Distracted Driver
+What Do You Do If You Are Injured By a Distracted Driver?

 If a negligent driver hit you, then you have the right to pursue full and fair compensation.
 Contact a car accident lawyer who has a track record of successfully securing compensation for injury victims to help you pursue justice and hold the distracted driver accountable for his or her actions.